Notebooks-Now/submission-instructions/setup.md

 ### Next step

 You have created your own repository that you can start working in.
-The repository has example content, configutation files, an example executable environment and GitHub actions that automate preview builds of your content.
+The repository has example content, configuration files, an example executable environment and GitHub actions that automate preview builds of your content.

 Next, [learn about the structure of the repository](structure) and how you can customize it to fit your submission.